2009–10 Wichita Thunder season

 The 2009–10 Wichita Thunder season was the 18th season of the CHL franchise in Wichita, Kansas.
+After playing for 17 years in the Kansas Coliseum, the Thunder moved into its new home in the Intrust Bank Arena in Wichita, on January 23, 2010.
+Playing in front of a sell-out crowd of 13,412, the Thunder lost 2–1 to the Tulsa Oilers in its Intrust Bank Arena debut.
+Finishing the season with only 9 victories, it was one of the worst seasons in Central Hockey League history.

 Regular season

 The Thunder relieved coach Brent Bilodeau of his duties on November 12, 2009 after a 2-7-0 start.
 Bilodeau was replaced by longtime Thunder veteran Jason Duda as interim head coach.

 The Wichita Thunder had their very last game at their longtime home The Britt Brown Arena on January 9, 2010 where they lost to the Odessa Jackalopes 1-3.

 On January 23, 2010, the Thunder lost 2-1 to the Tulsa Oilers in their inaugural game at the Intrust Bank Arena.
 The arena hosted a Thunder-record 13,412 fans in the team's first sellout at their new home.